- Project Management,

 Many of the modules on offer in the College of Social Sciences and International Studies will involve learning about media and public policy which will be relevant to jobs in the field.
 If there are specific areas in which you'd like to specialise, it is also worth finding related modules so that you can demonstrate an existing understanding of the role.

-Below are a selection of modules within the SSIS departments you may want to consider taking in order to develop these skills.
+Below are some examples of modules within the SSIS departments you may want to consider taking in order to develop your understanding and gain the specific knowledge required within the sector.
+These module may vary depending on staff availability and research interests, new topics of study, timetabling and student demand.

 - SOC1004 Introduction to Social Data